a great day to feed the sheep.

 “The gospel must first be preached to all the nations.”
 (Mark 13:10 NASB).

 Jesus gave directions to share this Good News not just to His disciples.
-It was an obligation to all who received the news.
+There was an obligation that went along with receiving it, no matter who it was.
 Even a man who had been demon possessed was told by Jesus to share with others.
 He first asked Jesus if he could travel with Him.

 “And He did not let him, but He said to him, ‘Go home to your people and report to them what great things the Lord has done for you, and how He had mercy on you!”
 (Mark 5:19 NASB).